Welcome to the Ninth Summer School on Statistical Methods for Linguistics and Psychology, 25-29 August 2025

 Course Materials

-The following textbook will be used: see here.
+The following freely available online textbook will be used: see here.

 - Advanced Bayesian data analysis (maximum 30 participants).
 Taught by Bruno Nicenboim and Himanshu Yadav